 AMA’s tax practice is a long-established one with specialists across all regulations and experience with Income tax preparation, assessment, scrutiny and dispute cases.
 Our tax consulting practice assists our clients with the following services:

 - Tax planning and optimisation strategy for Indian and overseas companies

 - Tax planning and optimisation for proposed transactions such as mergers and acquisitions (see Transaction advisory services for more details)

 - Ongoing direct tax payments and self-assessments for companies and firms

 - Ongoing tax compliances (TDS, professional tax, etc.)

-- Filing of tax returns for companies and firms
+- Income Tax preparation and Filing of tax returns for companies and firms

 - Liaising with Income Tax authorities in cases of tax demands, scrutiny or disputes